 There are two kinds of calcification based on their size:

-These are very small deposits of calcium that look like tiny white dots or grains of sand on a mammogram.
+These are very small deposits (less than 0.5 millimeters each) of calcium that look like tiny white dots or grains of sand on a mammogram.
 They’re most often benign, but they can be a sign of early breast cancer.
+Your doctor may recommend a biopsy for macrocalcifications that are deemed suspicious.

-These are larger deposits of calcium that look like large white dots on a mammogram.
+These are larger deposits of calcium (more than 0.5 mm each) that look like large white dots on a mammogram.
 They’re frequently caused by benign conditions, such as:

 - past injury